Ricardouchub/Alzheimers-disease-risk-prediction-project/README.md

     The initial dataset was loaded, cleaned, and processed.
 This involved handling missing values with `SimpleImputer`, encoding categorical data, and scaling numerical features.
 Extensive visualizations were created to understand feature distributions and identify key correlations with the Alzheimer's diagnosis.

 2.  **Predictive Modeling and "Risk Score" Development:**
     Several machine learning models were trained and evaluated, with **XGBoost** selected for its high performance.
-The model was trained on an imbalanced dataset using the `scale_pos_weight` parameter to ensure sensitivity to the minority class.
 Instead of a binary prediction, the model was designed to output a nuanced **Risk Score** from prediction probabilities.

 3.  **Patient Profiling (Clustering):**
     Unsupervised learning (**K-Means** clustering) was applied to the subset of diagnosed patients.
 This phase aimed to discover underlying data structures and identify distinct patient **phenotypes** based on their clinical and lifestyle profiles.